 How to prevent Idaho cockroaches from getting indoors

-As you may have already guessed from the discussion above, one of the best ways to prevent cockroaches from getting inside is repairing holes in siding, walls, brick, screens and removing spaces below doors.
-However, making sure garbage cans, piles of garbage and dumpsters are moved away from doors and windows can also help.
+One of the best ways to prevent cockroaches from getting inside is by repairing holes in siding, walls, brick, and screens.
+Installing door sweeps for garage and exterior access doors is also important.
+Additionally, make sure garbage cans, piles of garbage and dumpsters are away from doors and windows.

 Keeping your house and kitchen tidy is also important.
 Just like ants, cockroaches will use food they find on the floor or under cabinets and kitchen counters as nutrients they can then use to start a nest and breed.